FlashHit/VU-PixelsMod/README.md

 # Previous Update: 14-11-2022
 - WARNING !, THIS INCREASES SERVER LOADING TIME, AND CLIENT LOADING TIME !
-- All Support LMG class has now no recoil/spread (can be turned off)
+- All Support LMG class has now no recoil/spread (can be turned on/off)
-- All Assault class has now no recoil/spread (can be turned off)
+- All Assault class has now no recoil/spread (can be turned on/off)
 - * Engineer ,recon and common class weapons is work in progress *

 # Previous Update: 13-11-2022